Why is the world moving to the Internet of Things?

 There will have to be anti-virus-like programs for IoT devices as well as hardware protection like firewalls.
 We’ll also need to step up our authentication methods as an 8 digit password just won’t do.

-How can companies benefit from IoT?
+How can companies benefit from the Internet of Things?
 What additional services can they market/offer as a result?

 There will be growth in companies offering IoT solutions to existing businesses but I think the big benefit wouldn’t be about new services or products, it would be about improving efficiencies and decreasing costs for existing ones.

-How far is SA when it comes to IoT, and what does the ecosystem look like?
+How far is SA when it comes to the Internet of Things, and what does the ecosystem look like?

 We find SA businesses are interested in IoT for all of the reasons above but its often not labelled IoT.
 When someone tells you they can reduce your businesses energy consumption 20% by installing small connected devices to your air conditioners, you might not consider it IoT, but you will take it seriously.
 The FttH revolution is also increasing IoT devices in homes.
 It’s quite common to have connected TV’s nowadays and more and more people are getting smart (and connected) speaker systems and alarms.